Middle School

 This course focuses on the history of the Western Hemisphere from the beginning of human settlement to the early 20th century.
 The class takes the old saying that the United States is a “nation of immigrants” and expands that idea to the Americas as a whole, examining how the processes of migration and revolution shaped the development of rich new identities and cultures on this side of the world.

-As students explore these core themes of migration, revolution, and identity, they will have opportunities to compare the experiences of the different peoples who encountered one another in North America, South America, and the Caribbean.
-Students will begin the course by examining the arrival of the first peoples in the Americas, and the complex societies and cultures that indigenous peoples built.
 Students will explore European colonization of the Americas, as well as how both global events and distinctive local contexts ultimately led those colonies to embark on paths to revolution and national independence.
-Students also will study the origins of slavery in colonial America, with particular focus on how enslaved peoples resisted oppression, built a vibrant culture, and ultimately, played a leading role in their own liberation across the Americas.
+Students also will study the origins of slavery in colonial America, with particular focus on how enslaved peoples resisted oppression, built a vibrant culture and ultimately played a leading role in their own liberation across the Americas.
 The course concludes with an examination of migration to and within the Western Hemisphere during the late 19th and early 20th centuries, and the opportunities and obstacles those new migrants faced in preserving and adapting their identities and cultures in their new homes.

 The content of the course also will serve as a vehicle for students to develop foundational skills in historical inquiry and analysis, including a cumulative research paper focusing on the revolutionary period in the Americas.
-The comparative framework of the course – including studies of different regions and peoples within the Americas – also will allow students to learn the essential value of exploring varying perspectives as they seek to understand the truth about the past.
+The comparative framework of the course, including studies of different regions and peoples within the Americas, also will allow students to learn the essential value of exploring varying perspectives as they seek to understand the truth about the past.